 One of the most talented super groups ever that featured Tom Petty, George Harrison, Bob Dylan, Roy Orbison, and Jeff Lynne.
 This song was released 2 months before the death of Roy Orbison in the fall of 1988.
 It was their highest charting song reaching number 2 on the rock charts.
 Their second single "End Of The Line" would be released in early 1989 and would feature an empty rocking chair with a guitar for the late Roy Orbison.

+Thank you so very much for making it to the end of another one of my blog posts.
+It means a lot because it's been my goal to always produce some of the best content for my clients.
 We won't be getting over the loss of Tom Petty anytime soon.
 His music will live on forever.
 Music has incredible power in that when we hear certain songs, we are transported back to when we first heard it.
 When I hear "Free Fallin", I time warp back to the middle of my 10th grade year in high school.
 It's so amazing the power of music.
 That same power can be transferred over to your wedding playlist too.
 As a professional wedding DJ that specializes in "music", talking about music with prospective brides and grooms is something I really enjoy doing.
-Thsse blog posts are to be a journey into my musical world and I hope you enjoy them.
-If you are looking to begin the search for your wedding DJ for your Charleston wedding, click HERE to tell me a little about your big day.
+These blog posts are to be a journey into my musical world and I hope you enjoy them.
+If you are looking for a DJ whose sole focus is on the flawless execution of weddings, please click the link up above to be taken back over to my main website to fill out a contact form.
+I would love to be your wedding DJ and look forward to speaking with you about your big day in the Holy City.